Can nonlinear parametric oscillators solve random Ising models?

 Here, we show that this naive explanation is insufficient to capture the true working principle of PO-CIMs.
-By considering a paradigmatic family of random graphs, we demonstrate that the most efficient mode of the network at threshold, in general, does not correspond to the Ising solution.
-This implies that parametric oscillators at threshold do not solve the desired Ising problem.
-Next, by means of a low-level numerical simulation that closely mimics temporal dynamics within a network of coupled parametric oscillators~\cite{Calvanese_Strinati_2020}, we show that, if each oscillator is pumped individually, the system flows towards the correct Ising solution for a pump power sufficiently above the oscillation threshold.
+By considering a paradigmatic family of random graphs, we demonstrate that the most efficient mode of the network, which determines the steady state at threshold, generically does not correspond to the Ising solution.
+This implies that POs at threshold do not solve the desired Ising problem.
+Next, we consider the dynamics far above threshold by means of a low-level numerical simulation that closely mimics the temporal dynamics within a network of coupled POs~\cite{Calvanese_Strinati_2020}.
+We show that, when each oscillator is pumped individually, the system can flow towards the correct Ising solution in a probabilistic manner.

+\textit{\underline{Linear system}.} We open by discussing PO networks in the linear regime, i.e., when the pump power is close to the oscillation threshold.
+In this regime, nonlinearities do not affect the steady-state phase configuration: A PO network converges to the phase configuration dictated by the eigenvector of the coupling matrix $\mathbf{C}$ that corresponds to the eigenvalue with maximal real part~\cite{hamerlyfristratedchain2016} (denoted respectively as the most-efficient eigenvector and eigenvalue hereon).
+Here, we show that this eigenvector configuration often is not the Ising solution, and thus conclude that a PO network near threshold does not work as an Ising solver.